privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The [Auction service][23] exposes an API endpoint ScoreAds.
 The [SellerFrontEnd service][21] sends a ScoreAdsRequest to the Auction service for running an auction.
 ScoreAdsRequest includes bids from each buyer and other required signals.
-The code for auction, i.e. `ScoreAd()` is prefetched from Cloud Storage and cached in Auction service.
+The code for auction, i.e. `ScoreAd()` is prefetched from Cloud Storage, cached and precompiled in Auction service.
 After all ads are scored, the Auction service picks the highest scored ad candidate and returns the score and other related data for the winning ad in ScoreAdsResponse.

-_Note: If you are developing `scoreAd()` following the web platform's [Chrome Protected Audience explainer][37], that also should work as-is for execution in Bidding and Auction services._
+_Note: If an SSP develops `scoreAd()` following web platform's [Protected Audience API explainer][37], that should also work as-is for execution in the Auction service._

 Adtech's scoreAd function signature is as follows.